lounsbrough/alpaca-trading-bot/README.md

 The buy signal is calculated as soon as a minute bar arrives, which typically happen about 4 seconds after the top of every minute (this is Polygon's behavior for minute bar streaming).

-This example liquidates all watching positions with market order at the end of market hours (03:55pm ET).
+This example liquidates all watching positions with market order shortly before the end of market hours.

 ## Implementation
 This example heavily relies on Python's asyncio.
 Although the thread is single, we handle